jayfk/launchr/README.md

 ### Where to go from here?

-I'm currently still writing the Documentation.
-If you get stuck at any point, open up an issue on GitHub.
+One of the first things you want to do is to set up [payments via Stripe](https://getlaunchr.com/docs/payments/).

 ## Documentation